Comparison of Two Different Approaches Towards Container Management

 After Amazon Web Services started offering Virtual Machines (VM’s) in a cloud environment, most of the server deployments around the world now use some sort of virtualization system.
 If you can utilize 100% of the resources all the time, Virtual Machines tend to be a bit more expensive when it comes to price vs. performance.
 They are now easier and faster to deploy, easier to manage and require less maintenance if you buy free service layers built on top of them (like Amazon RDS).
 Just like the difference between a physical server and a virtual machine, containerization made it even easier to manage and deploy servers or services.

-While Virtual Machines can share physical resources, they have to bring their own operating systems on board, and of course their own kernels.
-While this creates an ideal isolation, it also creates its own problems like wasted resources from running multiple kernels and operating systems as well as updates and maintenance for security reasons.
+While Virtual Machines can share physical resources, they have to bring their own operating systems onboard, and of course their own kernels.
+While this creates ideal isolation, it also creates its own problems like wasted resources from running multiple kernels and operating systems as well as updates and maintenance for security reasons.
 What containerization does is creating isolated workspaces with their own filesystems by utilizing kernel namespaces.
-So multiple server applications running, using only one operating system and sharing the same kernel are what containers are all about.
+So multiple server applications running, using only one operating system and sharing the same kernel is what containers are all about.

 So let’s now move on to container orchestration.

 Ease of creation and management of containers enabled a lot of automated workflows.
 Initially, all container-based deployments used some proprietary stack to orchestrate and run them.
 But after docker got open-sourced and started dominating the field, docker is now the standard for running containers.
 Because of this, docker images are also the standard way of distributing container images.
 So docker became the general basis when projects about custom orchestration solutions emerged.